 Workshop on Waste Framework Directive database

-ECHA will be discussing the next steps on establishing a database on the presence of Candidate List substances, i.e., substances of very high concern, in articles in a workshop on 22-23 October in Helsinki.
-The workshop is targeted at Member State authorities and stakeholders.
+ECHA discussed the next steps on establishing a database on the presence of Candidate List substances, i.e., substances of very high concern, in articles in a workshop on 22-23 October in Helsinki.
+The workshop was targeted at Member State authorities and stakeholders.

 Agenda and background information